RyanEubank/Algorithms_And_DataStructures/README.md

 Reccomended to use Visual Studio IDE to run tests, however the current MSVC test adapter for GoogleTest does not include GMock.
 Please follow [this tutorial](https://stackoverflow.com/questions/60486110/how-to-use-googlemock-in-visual-studio) to setup the GoogleTest/GMock library as an external project (list as Option #2) to link with the Unit Test project.

 ## Run Tests
 Compile and run gtest_main.cc, ensure C++20 features are enabled.
+Alternately run tests with Visual Studio Test Explorer.